citp/privacy-policy-historical/m/ma/mak/makingfun.com.md

 **Location of Data.** The Making Fun Services are hosted in the United States.
 If you are a user located outside the United States, you understand and consent to having any personal information you provide transferred to and processed in the United States.
 U.S. data protection and other relevant laws may not be the same as those in your jurisdiction.
 As a result, please read this Privacy Policy with care.

-**Linked Websites.** The Making Fun Services may also be linked to sites or services operated by Making Fun affiliates (i.e., that are part of the News America Group: “Affiliated Companies”) or third parties, and may carry advertisements or offer content, functionality, games, newsletters, contests or sweepstakes, or applications developed and maintained by third parties.
+**Linked Websites.** The Making Fun Services may also be linked to sites or services operated third parties, and may carry advertisements or offer content, functionality, games, newsletters, contests or sweepstakes, or applications developed and maintained by third parties.
 Making Fun is not responsible for the privacy practices of any such third parties, and once you submit information directly to a third party, leave the Making Fun Services via a link, enable a third-party service, or click an advertisement, you should check the applicable privacy policy of that third-party.
-Additionally, although all Affiliated Companies adhere to the News Corporation corporate Privacy Principles, users who visit an Affiliated Company site should still refer to its separate privacy policy, which may differ in some respects from this Privacy Policy.

 **Collection of Personal Financial Information by a Third Party**.
 If you elect to purchase any products or services through Making Fun, you may be required to provide personal financial information, including your credit card information, billing address or other payment information) (collectively, “Personal Financial Information”), full name, phone number and shipping address in order to purchase such product or service.
 At the time of your purchase, Making Fun will notify you of the identity of any third party that is collecting, transmitting, storing and/or processing your Personal Financial Information. **You acknowledge and agree that this Privacy Policy will not apply to any Personal Financial Information that you provide to any independent third party company on** **Making Fun** **and that all payment obligations related to such purchase shall be governed solely by the applicable independent third party company’s privacy policy.
 You further acknowledge and agree that Making Fun will have no liability for or control over such independent third party company’s use or protection of your Personal Financial Information.** You should check the privacy policy of the independent third party company‘s website to determine how it will handle any Personal Financial Information it collects from you and/or processes.
 You acknowledge and agree that in the event that such independent third party company experiences a data breach that compromises or otherwise affects your Personal Financial Information, Making Fun shall in no way be responsible or liable to you for such breach.
 You should contact the applicable independent third party company regarding any such data breach.